mknx/smarthome/install.md

  * logics/: should contain your logic scripts
  * plugins/: contains the available plugins
  * tools/: contains little programms helping to maintain SmartHome.py
- * var/log/ contains the logfiles
+ * var/log/: contains the logfiles
+ * var/rrd/: contains the Round Robin Databases

 ### Developement
 If you want to follow the current developement: